Office Hours

 Books

-Her monograph, Thinking Its Presence: Form, Race, and Subjectivity in Contemporary Asian American Poetry, was published in 2014 by Stanford University Press.
-It won the 2016 Association for Asian American Studies Award for Best Book in Literary Criticism and was also awarded Honorable Mention by the Pegasus Awards for Poetry Criticism, given by the Poetry Foundation:
+Wang’s monograph, Thinking Its Presence: Form, Race, and Subjectivity in Contemporary Asian American Poetry (Stanford University Press, 2013), won the Association for Asian American Studies’ Award for Best Book of Literary Criticism in 2016 and was awarded Honorable Mention in the inaugural Pegasus Awards for Poetry Criticism, given by the Poetry Foundation:http://www.poetryfoundation.org/foundation/criticism-award

 Articles & Essays